CT / ST INTERVIEW TIPS

 STRUCTURE OF THE CT / ST INTERVIEW

-CT / ST interviews normally last 30 to 40 minutes and are made up of three or four stations, each with a different theme.
-The exact duration, the number of stations and the themes will depend on each specialty, but are usually 10-12-minute long.
+CT / ST interviews normally last 30 to 40 minutes and usually comprise three or four stations, each with a different theme.
+The exact duration, the number of stations and the themes will depend on each specialty, but stations tend to be 10-12-minute long.
 Note that, as always, there are exceptions as some candidates have had interviews that included one single 30-minute station (more or less alongside the format of the "old" SHO or SpR interviews).

-The type of stations vary from specialty to specialty, and in fact also from deanery to deanery.
+The types of station vary from specialty to specialty, and in fact also from deanery to deanery.
 For example, some anaesthetics candidates in London have had almost exclusively clinical scenarios, whereas in Manchester the interviews were more balanced.

 Globally speaking you are likely to have three or four stations taken from the following types: